On this page

 About refresh tokens

-Access and ID tokens are JSON web tokens that are valid for a specific number of seconds.
-A user typically needs a new access token when they attempt to access a resource for the first time or after the previously granted access token expires.
+Access and ID tokens (opens new window) are JSON web tokens that are valid for a specific number of seconds.
+A user needs a new access token when they attempt to access a resource for the first time.
+The user also needs a new access token after the previously granted access token expires.

 Persistent token benefits

 For clients such as mobile apps, persistent refresh tokens help improve a user's authentication experience.
-For example, persistent refresh tokens allow a user to access streaming video services on their smart TV without signing in after they complete the initial device authorization.
+For example, persistent tokens allow users to access streaming video services on their smart TVs without signing in after they complete the initial device authorization.

-Note: See Token lifetime for more information on hard-coded and configurable token lifetimes.
+Note: See Token lifetime (opens new window) for more information on hard-coded and configurable token lifetimes.

 Persistent token risk

-Public clients such as browser-based applications have a higher risk of a refresh token being compromised when a persistent refresh token is used.
-With clients such as single-page applications (SPAs), long-lived refresh tokens aren't suitable, because there isn't a way to safely store a persistent refresh token in a browser and assure access by only the intended app.
+Public clients such as browser-based apps have a higher risk of a refresh token being compromised when a persistent refresh token is used.
+Long-lived refresh tokens aren't suitable for clients such as single-page apps (SPAs).
+This is because there isn't a way to safely store persistent refresh tokens in a browser and assure access by only the intended app.

-Refresh tokens are available for a subset of Okta OAuth 2.0 client applications, specifically web, single-page, and mobile applications.
-See our OAuth 2.0 and OIDC overview for more about creating an OpenID Connect application.
+Refresh tokens are available for a subset of Okta OAuth 2.0 client apps, specifically web, single-page, and mobile apps.
+See our OAuth 2.0 and OIDC overview for more about creating an OpenID Connect app.

-Be sure to specify refresh_token as a data_type value for the grant_type parameter when adding an OAuth client app using the /apps API.
-After you set up an application, you can also select Refresh Token as a Grant type on the General Settings tab in the Admin Console.
+Be sure to specify refresh_token as a data_type value for the grant_type parameter when adding an OAuth client app (opens new window) using the /apps API.

 Refresh token rotation